martinleopold/DebugMode/README.md

 INSTALLATION:
 Put the dist/DebugMode folder into the modes folder of your sketchbook.
 This version depends on a (slightly) hacked version of processing.app.Editor, which is contained in dist/pde.jar.
 Replace the pde.jar in your Processing installation to make it work.

+Note: As of Processing SVN rev. 9943 the hacked version of processing.app.Editor is no longer needed.